Available: Requestable

 Library of Congress

-Main reading room of the Library's [[Thomas Jefferson Building]] The Library of Congress (LOC) is a research library in Washington, D.C., that serves as the library and research service of the U.S. Congress and the ''de facto'' national library of the United States.
-Founded in 1800, the library is the United States's oldest federal cultural institution.
-The library is housed in three elaborate buildings on Capitol Hill.
-It also maintains a conservation center in Culpeper, Virginia.
-The library's functions are overseen by the Librarian of Congress, and its buildings are maintained by the Architect of the Capitol.
-The Library of Congress is one of the largest libraries in the world.
-Its collections contain approximately 173 million items, and it has more than 3,000 employees.
+Founded in 1800, the Library of Congress is the oldest federal cultural institution in the United States.
+It is housed in three buildings on Capitol Hill, adjacent to the United States Capitol, along with the National Audio-Visual Conservation Center in Culpeper, Virginia, and additional storage facilities at Fort George G. Meade and Cabin Branch in Hyattsville, Maryland.
+The library's functions are overseen by the librarian of Congress, and its buildings are maintained by the architect of the Capitol.
+The LC is one of the largest libraries in the world, containing approximately 173 million items and employing over 3,000 staff.
 Its collections are "universal, not limited by subject, format, or national boundary, and include research materials from all parts of the world and in more than 470 languages".

-Showing 1 - 20 results of 104 for search 'Library of Congress' Narrow Search
+Showing 1 - 20 results of 48 for search 'Library of Congress' Narrow Search

 Place a Hold